-When a user is made an contributor or admin, if their organisation hasn't yet been approved to share content a request will be sent to their Organisation Administrator.
+When a user is made a contributor or admin, if their organisation hasn't yet been approved to share content, a request will be sent to their Organisation Administrator.
 This request will need to be approved before a contributor or admin can share to the group.

-For local group you can set the Privacy level of the group which sets whether users are able to add themselves to it, request to join or can only be added/invited by an admin.
+For local groups, you can set the Privacy level of the group which sets whether users are able to add themselves to it, request to join, or can only be added/invited by an admin.

 Community groups have their privacy settings locked to Private.
 You can add members as described in the section above.

 You are able to change the level of notifications that are sent via the group.

 Email notifications can also be controlled under the user's account settings via Account > Email Settings.

 A separate article covers group news.
 Please see here.